FourierFlows/FourierFlows.jl/docs/src/forcing.md

 {\color{Blue}\text{Stranotovich}: \dd y_t  = \frac{\dd G}{\dd x}\dd x_t =\frac{\dd G}{\dd x} f(x_t) \dd t + \frac{\dd G}{\dd x}g(x_t)\dd W_t}\per
 ```

-The above are the so called \textit{stochastic chain rules}.
+The above are the so called *stochastic chain rules*.
 All derivatives of $G$ are evaluated at $x_t$.

-It's easy to see that the extra drift-term in Itô's interpretation of the stochastic integral, i.e., ${\color{green}\half g^2\, \dd^2G/\dd x^2}$  is _exactly_ equal to the ensemble mean of the Stratonovich stochastic integral.
+It's easy to see that the extra drift-term in Itô's interpretation of the stochastic integral, i.e., ${\color{green}\half g^2\, \dd^2G/\dd x^2}$  is *exactly* equal to the ensemble mean of the Stratonovich stochastic integral.
 This is that case because, by construction, the Itô stochastic integral has zero ensemble mean since at every instant the noise is multiplied with $g$ evaluated before the action of the noise occurs; $g$ and $\dd W$ are uncorrelated and thus:
 \begin{equation}
 {\color{green}\laa g(x_t)\dd W_t \raa =0}\quad\text{while}\quad {\color{Blue}\laa g(x_t)\circ\dd W_t \raa \ne 0}\per
 \end{equation}